matzew/aerogear-ios/API.md

 To create a pipeline, you need to use the AGPipeline class.
 Below is an example:

     // NSURL object:
-    NSURL* projectsURL = [NSURL URLWithString:@"http://todo-aerogear.rhcloud.com/todo-server/projects/"];
+    NSURL* projectsURL = [NSURL URLWithString:@"http://todo-aerogear.rhcloud.com/todo-server"];

-    // create the 'todo' pipeline it with 'one' pipe inside;
+    // create the 'todo' pipeline, which contains the 'projects' pipe:
     AGPipeline* todo = [AGPipeline pipelineWithPipe:@"projects" url:projectsURL type:@"REST"];

-The pipeline object offers 'management' APIs to work with containing AGPipe objects, which itself represents a server connection.
-The AGPipe API is basically an abstraction layer for any server side connection.
-Details like RESTful APIs (e.g. HTTP PUT) are not exposed.
+The AGPipeline class offers some simple 'management' APIs to work with containing AGPipe objects, which itself represents a server connection.
+The AGPipe API is basically an abstraction layer for _any_ server side connection.
+In the example above the 'projects' pipe points to an RESTful endpoint (_http://todo-aerogear.rhcloud.com/todo-server/projects_).
+However, technical details like RESTful APIs (e.g. HTTP PUT) are not exposed on the AGPipeline and AGPipe APIs.
 Below is shown how to get access to an actual pipe:

-    // get access to the projects pipe id<AGPipe> projects = [todo get:@"projects"];
+    // get access to the 'projects' pipe id<AGPipe> projects = [todo get:@"projects"];

 ## Save data

-The AGPipe offers an API to store newly created objects on an RESTful resource.
+The AGPipe offers an API to store newly created objects on a _remote_ server resource.
 CURRENTLY the objects are _just_ simple map objects...
 In the future we are looking to support more advanced(complex) frameworks, like Core Data.
 The 'save' method is described below:

     // create a dictionary and set some key/value data on it:
     NSMutableDictionary* projectEntity = [NSMutableDictionary dictionary];